bertrandmartel/speed-test-lib/server_list.md

-# Non exhaustive list of speed test server
+# List of compatible speed test server

+This list is non-exhaustive

 ## speedtest.net